dudewheresmycode/course-terrain-tool/docs/Electron.md

+---
+title: Electron Notes
+---

-We use the [Electron](https://www.electronjs.org/) framework to bundle everything into a desktop application.
+The Course Terrain Tool use the [Electron](https://www.electronjs.org/) framework to bundle everything into a desktop application.
+This document contains notes and example commands that are helpful for developing and debugging the app.

 ### Icons